 Healthcare runs on data.
 The problem has never been the data — it's where it lives.
 Buried in categories.
 Locked behind queries.
 Invisible until someone thinks to look.
-Saliux puts it where it belongs: on the body.
+Saliux puts the entire picture where it belongs: on the body.
+Every system.
+Every history.
+Every finding, spatially anchored.

 Rotating care teams.
 Shift changes.
 Specialist consultations.
 Every new clinician starts from zero.
 That costs time — and time in a clinical setting costs more than money.